Office: Anthropology Building

 2010 Jones, Eric E. An Analysis of the Factors Influencing Sixteenth- and Seventeenth-Century Haudenosaunee (Iroquois) Settlement Locations.
 Journal of Anthropological Archaeology 29:1–14.

-2017 Kellett, Lucas C. and Eric E. Jones (editors).
+2017 Kellett, Lucas C. and Eric E. Jones (eds).
 Settlement Ecology of the Ancient Americas.
 Routledge Press, London

-2017 In Press Eric E. Jones and John L. Creese (eds.).
+2017 Eric E. Jones and John L. Creese (eds.).
 Process and Meaning in Spatial Archaeology: Investigations into Pre-Columbian Iroquoian Space and Place.
 University of Colorado Press: Boulder.

 Peer-Reviewed Book Chapters

-In press Jones, Eric E. Haudenosaunee Settlement Ecology Before and After the Arrival of Europeans in Northeastern North America.
-In Frontiers of Colonialism, edited by Christine Beaule.
-Under contract with University Press of Florida.
-In second round of reviews.
+2017 Jones, Eric E. Haudenosaunee Settlement Ecology Before and After the Arrival of Europeans in Northeastern North America.
+In Frontiers of Colonialism, edited by Christine Beaule, pp. 31–58, University Press of Florida, Gainesville, FL.

 2016 Jones, Eric E. Refining Our Understanding of Haudenosaunee Settlement Location Choices.
-In Process and Meaning in Spatial Archaeology: Investigations into Pre-Columbian Iroquoian Space and Place, edited by Eric E. Jones and John L. Creese.
-University Press Colorado, Boulder.
+In Process and Meaning in Spatial Archaeology: Investigations into Pre-Columbian Iroquoian Space and Place, edited by Eric E. Jones and John L. Creese, pp. 145–170, University Press Colorado, Boulder.

 2016 Jones, Eric E. and John L. Creese.
 Introduction: Settlement, Space, and Northern Iroquoian Societies.
-In Process and Meaning in Spatial Archaeology: Investigations into Pre-Columbian Iroquoian Space and Place,edited by Eric E. Jones and John L. Creese.
-University Press Colorado, Boulder.
+In Process and Meaning in Spatial Archaeology: Investigations into Pre-Columbian Iroquoian Space and Place,edited by Eric E. Jones and John L. Creese, pp. 3–22, University Press Colorado, Boulder.

 Invited, Non Peer-Reviewed Publications